-Ms. Harris served as a law clerk to Justice Clarence Thomas in the Supreme Court of the United States, Judge Laurence H. Silberman in the U.S. Court of Appeals for the District of Columbia Circuit, and Judge Sandra L. Lynch in the U.S. Court of Appeals for the First Circuit.
+Ms. Harris served as a law clerk to Justice Clarence Thomas in the Supreme Court of the United States, the Honorable Laurence H. Silberman in the US Court of Appeals for the District of Columbia Circuit, and the Honorable Sandra L. Lynch in the US Court of Appeals for the First Circuit.
 Ms. Harris is a magna cum laude graduate of Harvard Law School, where she served on the board of the Harvard Federalist Society.

 - Tarrant Regional Water Dist. v.
 Herrmann, 569 U.S. ___ (2013).
 Represented respondents in a water rights dispute between Oklahoma and Texas over the Red River Compact, in which the Supreme Court ruled unanimously in favor of respondents and held that Oklahoma's water statutes do not violate either the Compact or the dormant Commerce Clause.